Caravan and Tow Vehicle Dynamics

 Caravan and tow vehicle dynamics – the early understanding

-In the 1970s caravan and tow vehicle dynamics began to be understood.
+In the 1970s caravan and tow vehicle dynamics began to be understood – initially in the USA.
 Studies plus practical testing revealed the causes.
-These include trailer yaw inertia.
-Inadequate nose mass.
-Poor weight distribution and wrong axle positioning.
+These include trailer yaw inertia, inadequate nose weight, poor weight distribution and incorrect axle positioning.
 Tow vehicle tyre pressure and side-wall stiffness affect stability.
-Speed is always involved.
-Furthermore, causes interact.
+Furthermore, such causes interact.

 Caravan and tow vehicle dynamics – terms used